This post may contain affiliate links.

 Ingredients for Banoffee Pie

-• Butter – Unsalted or salted is fine.
-I like a bit of salt added for a savoury element to the flavour.
-If you use a food processor to blitz the biscuits, you may need a little less butter (they absorb more when they are finer)
+• Butter – Unsalted.
+If you use a food processor to blitz the biscuits, you may need a little less butter (they absorb more when they are finer).

-• Double cream – This will need to be whipped until firm but still flopping and soft.
-So, holding its shape but not starting to look lumpy
+• Double cream – This will need to be whipped until it forms soft peaks.

 • Dark chocolate shavings – I use a vegetable peeler to make chocolate curls on top.
-You could also use cacao powder.
-Not vital but a nice touch
+You could also use cocoa powder.

 How to make Banoffee Pie